 Fundamentals of a company is the life vest in the irrational world filled with speculators we often live in.
 Investment is most intelligent when it is most businesslike.

 Chris started investing in Singapore and U.S. stock market utilizing value investing & options selling strategies when he was just 21 years old.
 He is 25 years old this year.

-As of the end of Quarter 3 of 2018, he manages a U.S. stocks six-figure portfolio making 25.84% annually (capital gains + dividends + options premiums) beating the S&P 500 annualized return of 13.26% (tracked starting from March 1, 2015 on a quarterly basis).
+As of the end of Quarter 3 of 2018, he manages a Value focused U.S. stocks six-figure portfolio – making 25.84% annualized IRR since inception (March 1, 2015) from capital gains, dividends and options premiums beating the S&P 500 annualized IRR of just 13.26%.
+He tracks his return on a quarterly basis.

 In the year 2015 at just the age of 22, he established Re-ThinkWealth.com – a blog where he often shares USA based value investing insights and options strategies.

 He also guests blog in renowned U.S. fund focused investing websites such as Value Walk and Singapore investing sites such as The New Savvy, Investment Moats, Forever Financial Freedom and Dollars and Sense.

 In 2017, he was invited to share his insights on the art of value investing for students from Strategos in NUS Tembusu College and on entrepreneurship and investment for a graduating Diploma in Business cohort at Singapore Polytechnic.

 In 2018, he was invited to be a mentor in the Youth Innovation Challenge organised by Singapore Management University (SMU) Institute of Innovation & Entrepreneurship and to Singapore Polytechnic to talk to a group of graduating Banking students on How Traditional Investments Vehicle/System Will Be Further Disrupted by Fintech.